Fibrous Joints

 Definition

-The gomphosis consists of:
+The gomphosis consists of three principal components:

-Tooth root
+Tooth root (cementum-covered surface)

-Alveolar bone of the maxilla or mandible
+Alveolar bone (socket of maxilla or mandible)

-Periodontal ligament
+Periodontal ligament (PDL)

 Functional Role

-Secure teeth within alveolar sockets
+Gomphoses serve critical biomechanical and functional roles: Secure fixation of teeth within alveolar sockets

-Distribute occlusal loads to surrounding bone
+Distribution of occlusal loads to surrounding alveolar bone

 Exam Question